Kevin Gall: Club career

 Born in Merthyr Tydfil, Gall played for Cardiff City as a trainee before signing for Newcastle United in 1997, who had to pay Cardiff £150,000 in compensation.
+He formed a strike partnership with Shola Ameobi in the youth team.
 With limited opportunities at Newcastle, he attended a trial at Lilleshall, where he was offered a contract by Bristol Rovers.
 He signed on a short-term contract, before making the deal permanent in March 2001.
 He played at Rovers for two seasons.
 He moved on to Yeovil Town in 2003, where he played in midfield, as opposed to his usual role as a striker.
 In an FA Cup match against Charlton Athletic, Gall ran half the pitch to set up a goal for Paul Terry.
 Even though Yeovil lost that match 3–2, Gall received the Performance of the Round Award the following week.
 Gall was released by Yeovil in May 2006, before signing for Carlisle United on a two-year contract in June.
 He scored his first league goal against his former club Yeovil.

 On 28 January 2008, he joined League Two side Darlington on a one-month loan.
-His loan was extended for a second month in February, and in March he stated he was interested in signing permanently.
+His loan was extended for a second month in February, and in March, he stated he was interested in signing permanently.
 In March, Gall had a trial with Major League Soccer club Toronto FC, but he rejected their offer after failing to agree terms.
 On 28 July, Gall joined Lincoln City on a five-month loan deal, but failed to score in his time at Sincil Bank and returned to Carlisle at the start of 2009.
 On 24 February, he was loaned out to Port Vale, and manager Dean Glover hoped Gall's pace and tenacity would help resurrect some of Vale's season.
-Despite not scoring in his seven games, Glover was keen to extend Gall's loan, however a calf injury ruled out this option for the cash strapped club.
-He was released by Carlisle at the end of the 2008–09 season and he had a trial with former club Yeovil in July.
-During the week before Darlington's game against his former club Port Vale, at the weekend on 22 August 2009, it was announced that the club had signed Gall on a free transfer.
+Despite not scoring in his seven games, Glover was keen to extend Gall's loan, however, a calf injury ruled out this option for the cash strapped club.
+Carlisle released him at the end of the 2008–09 season and he had a trial with former club Yeovil in July.
+During the week before Darlington's game against his former club, Port Vale, on 22 August, it was announced that the club had signed Gall on a free transfer.
 He left the bottom placed club in October 2009, having scored twice in 12 games.